Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 A natural person who, as determined by a licensed physician, by a licensed physician

-assistant, or by a licensed advanced practice registered nurse: (1) cannot walk
+assistant, by a licensed advanced practice registered nurse, or by a licensed physical therapist: (1) cannot walk

 without the use of, or